Looking to buy a bike for your child?

 5. Number of Gears

-For 16″ bikes, there is mix of single speed and multiple speed.
-Bikes from 20″ and above usually have multiple gears, unless they’re purpose built as single speed.
+For 16″ bikes, there is a mix of single-speed and multiple speed.
+Bikes from 20″ and above usually have multiple gears, unless they’re purpose-built as a single speed.

 Does your child need a bike with gear?

 The easiest way to determine whether your child needs gear is to observe how they ride uphill.

 Do they come off the bike and walk the bike?

 That’s where you know they’ll need a lower gear to conquer the hill.